MHultman/pymelcloudhome/README.md

 A modern, fully asynchronous Python library for the Mitsubishi Electric "MelCloudHome" platform API, with persistent session handling.

-# pymelcloudhome

-A modern, fully asynchronous Python library for the Mitsubishi Electric "MelCloudHome" platform API, with persistent session handling.

 ## Table of Contents

 - [Supported Devices](#supported-devices)